Sulfate chloride

-The sulfate chlorides are double salts containing both sulfate (SO_{4}^{2–}) and chloride (Cl^{–}) anions.
-They are distinct from the chlorosulfates, which have a chlorine atom attached to the sulfur as the ClSO_{3}^{−} anion.
+The sulfate chlorides are double salts containing both sulfate (SO4(2-)) and chloride (Cl-) anions.
+They are distinct from the chlorosulfates, which have a chlorine atom attached to the sulfur as the ClSO3- anion.

 Many minerals in this family exist.
 Many are found associated with volcanoes and fumaroles.
-As minerals they are included in the Nickel-Strunz classification group 7.DG.
+As minerals they are included in the Nickel–Strunz classification group 7.DG.

 The book Hey's Chemical Index of Minerals groups these in subgroup 12.2.